luojiebin/luojiebin.github.io/_posts/2017-07-18-Use-Python-Collections-the-Right-Way.md

 In this blog, I will introduce the most commonly used Python collections (**list**, **tuple**, **dict**, **set**, **ChainMap**, **Defaultdict**, **OrderedDict**, **Deque**, **Heapq**, **NamedTuple**, **bisect**), their algorithmic compleity and what should be paied attention to when using them.
 Instead of explaining them in detail, I will only talk about something important .
 For detail tutorial, please read the official Python document.

+## list
-**list** is the most usually used data structure in Python, it's convenient and easy to use.
+List is the most usually used data structure in Python, it's convenient and easy to use.
 In most cases, it can meet our need.
 However, their are something we should take care of. `append`, `get`, `len` all take O(1), but `remove` and `insert` have O(n) time complexity because the two have to iterate the whole list.
 If you have to execute lots of deletions, you had better use filter or list comprehension. `min`, `max`, `in` all take O(n) time complexity with list.

+## tuple
-**tuple** can be treated as the immutable list.
+Tuple can be treated as the immutable list.
 It can be used like a list but can't be changed.
 We can not change a tuple, but we can change a item in the tuple if the item is a mutable one.
 For example:

 ```python
 >>> foo = (1, 2, [3])